Predict-Project-Renoise: Sampling Diffusion Models under Hard Constraints

-Once the denoiser is available, a way to sample from the reverse process is to use the predictor-corrector (PC) sampler (\citet{song2021scorebasedgenerativemodelingstochastic}, Algorithm~\ref{alg:reverse-sampling}).
-This algorithm alternates between a \textsc{Predict} step (e.g. DDPM \citep{ddpm}, DDIM \citep{ddim}), which moves the samples from $p_t$ to $p_{t-1}$ and a number of \textsc{Correct} steps (e.g. Langevin steps based on the score), which corrects the marginals $p_{t-1}$.
-The \textsc{Predict} step provides an update along the reverse dynamics, but discretization error and imperfect scores can leave the resulting samples slightly off-distribution.
-The \textsc{Correct} step reduces this mismatch by pulling samples toward higher-density regions of $p_{t-1}$ while re-injecting controlled noise to preserve diversity.
+The denoiser $d_\theta(x_t) \approx \mathbb{E}[x_0 | x_t]$ predicts the posterior mean of the clean sample given the noisy input.
+Once it is available, a way to sample from the reverse process is to use the predictor-corrector (PC) sampler (\citet{song2021scorebasedgenerativemodelingstochastic}, Algorithm~\ref{alg:reverse-sampling}).
+This algorithm alternates between a \textsc{Predict} step (e.g. DDPM \citep{ddpm}, DDIM \citep{ddim}), which moves the samples from $p_{t+1}$ to $p_t$, and a number of \textsc{Correct} steps (e.g. Langevin steps based on the score).
+The \textsc{Correct} steps reduce the discretization error by pulling samples toward higher-density regions of $p_t$ and re-injecting noise to increase diversity.